Two-Phase Flow Heat Transfer

 When undergoing phase change (from liquid to vapour or vice versa), fluids have the ability to exchange significant amounts of energy.
 This is mostly due to the fluid's latent heat and the flow’s high heat transfer coefficient, here illustrated for various types of flow.
 This makes two-phase cooling the best alternative for cooling of high heat flux applications.

-Two-phase heat transfer coefficients increase with local heat flux, again providing a passive optimal hotspot cooling solution.
+Two-phase heat transfer coefficients increase with local heat flux, offering a passive optimal hotspot cooling solution.

 Refrigerants typically used in such cooling systems have great dielectric properties, increasing operational safety, and their Global Warming Potential has systematically decreased in the last few decades.